 Should I Get My Custody Agreement Signed By a Judge?

-Perhaps in an effort to avoid having to obtain a custody order or potentially rock the boat, many unmarried parents co-parent their children based on verbal agreements.
 For most parents, however, it’s not a matter of “if” an issue arises, but “when.”
-And when a dispute does arise during the child’s youth, many parents—especially fathers—wish they had an agreement signed by a judge.
+And when a dispute does arise during the child’s youth, many parents—especially fathers—wish they had a child custody agreement signed by a judge.

 An ROP does not grant any custody rights or parenting time to the father, nor does it require him to begin making child support payments.
 A parent must file the matter in court to obtain that relief.

-Going to court can be costly and stressful for parents.
-However, the law does not recognize their written agreement unless that agreement is signed by a judge.
+Going to family court can be costly and stressful for parents.
+However, the child custody law does not recognize their written agreement unless a judge signs the agreement.

 Mothers Risk Inadequate Financial Support